 Nevertheless, the money can be useful during a difficult time.
 It is best to call us to discuss your eligibility for this and we can then advise the likely returns.

-For business owners with outstanding debts, striking off a company is not an option.
+For business owners with outstanding debts, striking off a company is also not an option.

 While certain practitioners endeavour to sell people a ‘cheap liquidation’ and then suggest this course of action, it is worth understanding that any creditor can have a company reinstated even years after it has been struck off the register if is found that there are outstanding debts.

 Despite how tempting these methods may appear, we always advice looking the situation squarely in the face and liquidating your company in the legally recommended method.